psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 .. figure:: /assets/images/manual-mode-gui-astrometry.*

     The astrometry GUI tab for customizing and executing astrometric solutions.
+    This is the default view before any values have been calculated.

 The astrometric solution of the image is next to be solved.
 The pattern of stars within the image is compared with known patterns in astrometric star